 Submitting Your DV Application

-are in order, we will upload the endorsed copy of the ICDV via NTP.
+If the documents are in order, we will send the endorsed copy of the ICDV to you via email.